MohammedAwadEleash/AspDotNetMVCBookifyApplication/README.md

 - **JavaScript Libraries**: jQuery, DataTables (Client and Server-side), TinyMCE (for rich text editing), Bootbox.js (for modal dialogs and confirmation boxes), Select2 (for enhanced select boxes), Charts (for data visualization), Typeahead (for search and autocomplete functionality)
 - **AJAX Calls**: JavaScript for handling dynamic interactions
 - **Export**: DataTables library is used for exporting data to various formats such as Excel, PDF, and CSV.
--**Animations**: Implemented using jqueryand CSS for adding smooth UI animations.
+- **Animations**: Implemented using jqueryand CSS for adding smooth UI animations.
--**Export**: DataTables library is used for exporting data to various formats such as Excel, PDF, and CSV.
+- **Export**: DataTables library is used for exporting data to various formats such as Excel, PDF, and CSV.
--**Pagination and Search**: Implemented with DataTables for dynamic data handling and interaction;
+- **Pagination and Search**: Implemented with DataTables for dynamic data handling and interaction;
--**Google**: Fonts: Used for custom fonts and typography
+- **Google**: Fonts: Used for custom fonts and typography

 - **File Storage**: Cloudinary
 - **Background Tasks**: Hangfire